ramit21/machine-learning-python/deep-learning/README.md

 ## Keras

 Higher level API for deep learning on top of TensorFlow, available in Tensorflow 1.9+.
 It integrates well with scikit_learn as well.
-See the given examples in this project, for the same problem, the code when using Keras is way smaller when directly using TensorFlow.
+See the given examples in this project, for the same problem, the code when using Keras is way smaller than using TensorFlow directly.

 ## CNN - Convolutional Neural Networks